discreetlogcontracts/dlcspecs/CETCompression.md

 all oracle signatures to both parties when a CET is published.
 This design's major drawbacks is that it creates a very distinct fingerprint and makes CET fees significantly worse.
 Additionally it leads to extra complexity in contract construction.
-This design's only benefit is that it results in simpler (although larger) fraud proofs.
+This design's only benefit is that it results in simpler and slightly more informative (although larger) fraud proofs.

 The large multi-signature design was abandoned because the above proposal is sufficient to generate fraud proofs.
 If an oracle incorrectly signs for an event, then only the sum of the digit signatures `s(1..m)`